juvalen/mb-checker/README.md

 ## Caveats

-Running Chrome with a registered Google account may resynchronize bookmarks back.
+Running Chrome with a registered Google account may resynchronize bookmarks back, so applying this script to purge them won't show results.

 ## Status